 Boston Flower & Garden Show Basics for Visitors

-Here are some quick details and helpful tips for you if you'd like to attend this year's gardening and growing extravaganza:
+Here are some quick details for you if you'd like to make plans to attend this year's gardening and growing extravaganza:

 Location: The Boston Flower & Garden Show takes place at the Seaport World Trade Center in Boston.

 Parking: The Seaport Boston Parking Garage is located directly across the street from the event.